Swiss B2B Marketing-Report 2026

 If you want to improve your marketing reporting by 2026, don’t start with a new dashboard, start with these three steps:

-Keep only the metrics that truly drive decisions.
+Keep only the metrics that actually drive decisions.

-The team must have a consistent understanding of terms like lead, MQL, SQL, pipeline contribution, and channel impact.
+The team must have a consistent understanding of terms such as lead, MQL, SQL, pipeline contribution, and channel impact.

 3. Translate reporting into decision-making logic